 - Be aware of how many calories your consuming throughout the day.
 Know your goal and try to keep a rough estimate in your head.
 If you need assistance, this book is great: it has a very comprehensive list of calories, protein and fat for different foods and fast food meals.

 - Use different tools to monitor your calories.
-An app, restaurant website or calorie counter, such as this book are great resources!
+An app, restaurant website or calorie counter are great resources!

 Following these tips can save 1000+ calories during meal time!